I. PURPOSE

 - The age of the person who allegedly experienced the conduct.

 - Due Process.
 Under any of the above processes, no final determination is made about whether the person has engaged in threats, violent behavior or substantially disruptive conduct until that person receives notice and an opportunity to be heard in accordance with the applicable Policy, either under this Policy or other applicable Policy, as set out above.
-Provided however, as set out above and in other applicable Policy, the University retains authority to implement temporary risk management measures/boundaries and provide due process as soon as practicable thereafter.
+Provided however, as set out above and in other applicable Policy, the University retains authority to implement temporary risk management measures/boundaries and provide the requisite level of due process as soon as practicable thereafter.

 VI.
 QUESTIONS/RESPONSIBLE OFFICE